doinalangille/doinalangille.com/aboutme.md

 **Statistician**
 *ASCEDO International​, Romania, January - September 2017*
-*- Built questionnaires, wrangled the raw data, and analyzed surveys’ responses
+*- Built questionnaires, wrangled the raw data, and analyzed surveys’ responses*
-- Built reports to support strategies of development for schools and hospitals*
+*- Built reports to support strategies of development for schools and hospitals*

 **Vice-President**